sam2829/project-3-0s-and-Xs/README.md

 ![Decimal Screenshot](assets/screenshots/decimal-screenshot.png)

-If the player is the first connect three in a row, column or diagonally the game will stop.
+If the player is the first to connect three in a row, column or diagonally the game will stop.
 A congratulations message will appear and the user will be asked if they would like to play again.
 To play again the user must type in 'yes' and the game will return to the original start.
 If the user types in 'no' the game will end, anything else an error code will appear asking the user to try again and type in 'yes' or 'no'.

 ![Winner screenshot](assets/screenshots/winner-screenshot.png)